firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/field-weakening-playbook.md

 - Treat field weakening (FW) as a last-mile speed tool: it trades torque and efficiency for extra ERPM, rapidly heating motors and controllers, so only enable it once the drive system runs cool at target duty cycles.[^1][^2][^3]
 - Stable implementations rely on firmware 5.3-era builds, instrumented temperature and voltage logging, and conservative regen; high-voltage packs or 24S conversions demand extra surge headroom because regen spikes can brick controllers when FW is active.[^4][^5]
 - Start with single-digit or 10–30 A FW setpoints validated by telemetry; riders jumping to 55–60 A routinely saturate hubs within an hour unless they raise phase current carefully, add cooling, and watch logs for current overshoot.[^6][^7]
+- Treat FW cutoffs as catastrophic—recent Little Focer/Tronic 250 failures showed an FW-induced shutdown can spike components and wipe the whole drive if the pack lacks headroom.[^fw-kills]

 ## How Field Weakening Works
 - FW injects negative d-axis current to cancel back-EMF so the motor surpasses its natural base speed, which inherently reduces torque-per-amp and wastes power as heat.[^1]